alhimik45/wmii-helper/README.md

    :switch-time 30           ; timeout for switching wallpaper :player-cache 20          ; mplayer -cache-min option
-   :sound-bar "/rbar/sound"  ; wmii bar for output current song name :mplayer-fifo-in "/tmp/.wmii-helper-mplayer-in"  ; fifo used by program to control mplayer :fifo-in "/tmp/.wmii-helper-in"} ; fifo used by wmii to control program
+   :sound-bar "/rbar/sound"  ; wmii bar for output current song name :player-current-folder "/tmp/.wmii-helper-player-folder" ; file that stores current folder of player :mplayer-fifo-in "/tmp/.wmii-helper-mplayer-in"  ; fifo used by program to control mplayer :fifo-in "/tmp/.wmii-helper-in"} ; fifo used by wmii to control program
 ```